sanderlin2013/Movie-Analysis/README.md

 ### Business Questions
 The specific questions that this project focuses on are as follows:
--Do certain genres result in higher grossing films?
+- Do certain genres result in higher grossing films?
--Is there a relationship between specific actors and higher grossing films?
+- Is there a relationship between specific actors and higher grossing films?
--Do movies with higher average ratings result in higher grossing films?
+- Do movies with higher average ratings result in higher grossing films?

 ## Data
 In order to glean information relevant to movie-making we will be looking at two datasets from [IMDB](https://www.imdb.com/) and [Box Office Mojo](https://www.boxofficemojo.com/).